ccifuentesr/cif21-multiplicity/README.md

 ### Files

-All files are named `cif21.xxx_yyy_zzz.py`, where `xxx` defines the kind of output that it produces, `yyy` gives additional information about the output, and `zzz` enumerates the main variables involved.
-For example, the script `cif20.plot_literature_Mabs_SpT.py` produces an absolute magnitude vs. spectral type plot, and compares the values with those of the literature.
-The complete list of files and their description can be found below sorted by output, in alphabetical order.
+The complete list of files and their description goes as follows:

 | File | Description | Input | Output|
 | --- | --- | --- | --- |